• Skip to primary navigation

 From the Hawaii Physical Therapy Practice Act Website: (HI Source)

-This is to inform you that beginning with the December 31, 2016 renewal, each physical therapist with an active Hawaii license is required to obtain at least thirty (30) units of approved continuing competence units (“CCU”) in each two-year license renewal period, where one continuing competence unit is equivalent to at least fifty (50) minutes of classroom or hands on instruction.
-See, Hawaii Revised Statutes (“HRS”) section 461J10.1.
+“Beginning with the December 31, 2016 renewal, each physical therapist with an active Hawaii license is required to obtain at least thirty (30) units of approved continuing competence units (“CCU”) in each two-year license renewal period, where one continuing competence unit is equivalent to at least fifty (50) minutes of classroom or hands on instruction.

 Idaho Physical Therapy CEU Requirements